erika-tyagi/pug/site/_build/html/_sources/content/installation.md

 ## Installing Python Directly

 You can also install Python directly onto your machine rather than using Anaconda.
-See the Python [downloads page](https://www.python.org/downloads/) for the most up to date Mac, Linux, and Windows versions of Python 2 and Python 3.
-They are available via the yellow download buttons on that page.
-Once the installer is in your downloads, open the installer and follow the steps onscreen to complete the installation.
+See the Python [downloads page](https://www.python.org/downloads/) for the most up to date Mac, Linux, and Windows versions of Python.